 Students and the educational program must be the focus of the school system.
 In order to maintain an educational environment conducive to learning and to minimize intrusions upon instructional time, distribution and display of non-school material will be limited in accordance with this policy and policy 5240, Advertising in the Schools.
 School officials shall screen and approve the distribution or display of non-school material on school property.
-(The term "non-school material" is defined in section E.)
+(The term "non-school material" is defined in Section F.)

-This policy applies to the distribution and display of non-school material by students and schoolrelated groups (as defined in section E) and by governmental agencies, educational institutions, and non-profit entities as permitted in section B.
+This policy applies to the distribution and display of non-school material by students and schoolrelated groups (as defined in Section F) and by governmental agencies, educational institutions, and non-profit entities as permitted in Section C. Except as provided in Section A, below, this policy will not be construed as applying to or prohibiting the display of compliant political signs permitted by G.S.
+136-32.